 International internships require more planning time in planning, particularly in terms of investigating any visa issues associated with your internship.
 Please note that students must comply with international travel registration, waivers, and insurance coverage as described below.

-International registration, health, and insurance coverage process: If you are approved for internship credit and your internship experience is in a country other than the US, you must complete steps to register your travel plans online and ensure that you have medevac, repatriation, and health insurance.
+International registration, health, and insurance coverage process: If you are approved for internship credit and your internship experience is in a country other than the US, you must complete steps to register your travel plans online (this step is in addition to having been reviewed by the Global Operations Committee, if needed) and ensure that you have medevac, repatriation, and health insurance.
 If you do not have such insurance coverage, you must enroll (there is a charge of approximately $75 per month).
 If you are an international student with an internship experience in your home country, you do not have to purchase the insurance but you still need to register your travel plans.
 Specific instructions will be included in your internship credit award notification.
 Students should consult the CDC, Parton Health Center and/or their health care provider on recommended vaccinations.
-Please see 4 Simple Steps for Safer Travel.

 Q Where's the application, what are the deadlines, and how do I apply for a credit-bearing Winter Term internship?